Mortrack/MLX90614_STM_driver/documentation/mainpage/mainpage.md

 Last but not least, the configurations and details of the microcontroller used for testing and validating this library can be reviewed at the
 <a href=#>STM32CubeMX_configurations_report.pdf</a>
+file.
+In addition, feel free to also
+<a href=#>review the electrical schematic used during those validations, where 4.7k ohm resistors were used</a>
-file, where it is important to highlight that the UART1 was used for the printf() function of the stdio.h C library.
+for each pull-up resistors in that schematic.
+Finally, it is important to also highlight that the UART1 was used for the printf() function of the stdio.h C library.

 <i><b><u>NOTE:</u></b> To be able to link the printf() function to the UART1 as it was done during the testings and
 validations made for this library, make sure to copy-paste/implement the following code into your main.c file:</i>